FlowFuse/website/src/blog/2024/04/node-red-dashboard-2-layout-navigation-styling.md

 !["Screenshot of ui-template widget adding CSS for styling elements of all pages of a ui-base"](./images/node-red-dashboard-2-layout-navigation-styling-adding-style-in-ui-template.png "Screenshot of ui-template widget adding CSS for styling elements of all pages of a ui-base"){data-zoomable}

+## Up next

+To delve deeper into Node-RED Dashboard 2.0, explore the following resources:

+- [FlowFuse Dashboard Articles](https://flowfuse.com/blog/dashboard/) - Collection of examples and guides written by FlowFuse.
+- [Node-RED Dashboard 2.0 Documentation](https://dashboard.flowfuse.com/) - Detailed information for each of the nodes available in Dashboard 2.0, as well as useful guides on building custom nodes and widgets of your own.
+- [Node-RED Forums - Dashboard 2.0](https://discourse.nodered.org/tag/dashboard-2) - The Node-RED forums is a great place to ask questions, share your projects and get help from the community.
+- [Beginner Guide to a Professional Node-RED](https://flowfuse.com/ebooks/beginner-guide-to-a-professional-nodered/) - A free guide to an enterprise-ready Node-RED.
+Learn all about Node-RED history, securing your flows and dashboard data visualization.